Onufriev-Lab/GBION_tutorial/README.md

 ### SECTION 5.
 Equilibration of the histone tails

-To simulate the nucleosome properly, one should start with equilibrating of the initially stretched histone tails.
-To do so, one should run MD simulation with initially stretched histone tails for long enough time to let the tails to condense to nucleosome.
+For accurate nucleosome simulation, it's crucial to begin by equilibrating the initially stretched histone tails.
+This involves running a molecular dynamics simulation for a sufficient duration to allow the tails to naturally condense onto the nucleosome, ensuring a more realistic starting configuration for detailed study and analysis of nucleosome behavior under various conditions.
 The input file for this step (`equil.in`, available via ([link](https://github.com/EgorBiophys/ISEXI_tutorial/blob/main/Files/equil.in))) consists of the lines below:
 ```
 equilibration
  &cntrl